turingschool/portfolios/students/1606-back/david-davydov/20170112-david-davydov-m4.md

 The project we were assigned as a group was Enroll.
 This was the only brownfield application of our cohort.
 When we inherited the codebase from master, there were failing tests in the suite.
 Getting it up to staging was a monumental tasks that two of our team members endured.
 While this was challenging and at many times frustrating, I believe we will only appreciate these difficulties more once we are out in the real world encountering similar frustrations.
 In the end, we fixed the test suite, refactored out a very complex piece that was being called in multiple places of the app to a single file, and implemented some nifty features like Smart-Search and collaborated with the front-end Dashboard app to serve data to it from an API endpoint.

+#### My contributions:

+###### Sprint 1

+* Fixed some failing tests pulled down from Enroll master.
+* Documented how to seed from Apply scrubbed.dump for the group.
+* Got [Enroll talking to Apply locally](https://www.pivotaltracker.com/story/show/135192175) and helped group set this up.
+* Began work on the ["Search by Name" feature](https://www.pivotaltracker.com/story/show/135174809), which in its first iteration was a javascript redirect to a route which handled getting the data from Apply.
+Later this was transformed into part of the Smart Search.

+###### Sprint 2

+* [Wireframe the dashboard](https://www.pivotaltracker.com/story/show/136072113) and delivered an early prototype before it was reassigned to Matt.
+* Coordinated with Matt and Sonia to deliver the [upcoming-three-cohorts enrollment data functionality](https://www.pivotaltracker.com/story/show/136054777) to the front-end Dashboard.
+* Updated the seed file for Enroll to have more [useful data](https://github.com/turingschool/enroll/blob/development/db/seeds.rb) in terms of actually enrolling created students into programs and courses.
+* Paired with Raphael to refactor and finish the [Smart Search](https://www.pivotaltracker.com/story/show/135192013) feature for an Admin to search by Cohort, Payment Plan.
+Later, this was combined with the Name search.

+###### Sprint 3

+* Tied together the Search by Name javascript redirect and the newly created Smart Search [into one controller action and view](https://www.pivotaltracker.com/story/show/136570771)

+* Integrated DataTables into the SmartSearch and documented the feature with a [video](https://slack-files.com/T029P2S9M-F3N21L02H-c41f867275).
+With this change, sorting by columns and quick-filter was implemented into the search results.
+[Pull Request](https://github.com/turingschool/enroll/pull/133)

+* Worked on the ["CensusService to talk to Census"](https://www.pivotaltracker.com/story/show/137126823) card to finish off the sprint.

 [Enroll-Staging](http://enroll-staging.turing.io/)

 [Code-Private](https://github.com/turingschool/enroll)